One of the keys to being a successful dog owner is determining which breed of dog matches your life and going along with it.

-This will be a move which will have a profound impact on your life, therefore, a sufficient amount of research is strongly recommended prior to making your decision.
+This will be a move that will have a profound impact on your life, therefore, a sufficient amount of research is strongly recommended before making your decision.

-In addition, that decision should not be one which is impulsive and completely based on emotional desire.
+Also, that decision should not be one that is impulsive and completely based on emotional desire.
 In this instance, it will be favorable to use your head and not follow your heart.

 There is very useful information provided here which should be taken into account when considering the purchase of a Black and Tan Coonoodle puppy.